 I was able to take my coaching practice to the next level by taking part in a supervision group.
 Our regular meetings allowed for deep work, incorporating action learning and application of group coaching techniques, so check out our new coaching offer – coaching for individuals or groups, or support with mentoring programmes and workshops.

 There has also been a continuing demand for equality and diversity related work, with a focus on transgender awareness.
 I conducted an equality audit for a client, developing my own tool for the purpose, and delivered custom-made follow-up workshops.
 What was unique about this project was that the equality issues were focused around customer experience rather than an internal employee experience.

 Learning & Development support:

-We forged new partnerships and now offer LearningPlanet’s online video library and the training board game What Would You Do? – two really useful tools for any business, allowing training to be carried out at line manager level rather than just the domain of the Training team.
+We forged new partnerships and now are the UK and European partner for LearningPlanet’s online video library of 200+ microlearning videos allowing training to be carried out at line manager level rather than just the domain of the Training team.
 My presentation on Modern Learning Methods went down really well with a group of Learning and Development and HR Heads, sparking lots of thought and discussion.